 -What is your budget for the finished property?

-There is a property that I am listing, 7737 West Dry Creek Rd, which in many ways fulfills many of the criteria people are looking for when thinking about building a home in wine country.
+There is a property that sold last year, 7737 West Dry Creek Rd, which in many ways fulfills many of the criteria people are looking for when thinking about building a home in wine country.
 As part of preparing this property for sale, we have been working with the owner to help potential buyers answer many of these questions.

 At 4 acres it is big enough to give the owners privacy and yet small enough to be manageable.
 It is also over 2 acres which gives more flexibility when it comes to building additional structures (see later).